 Argonne’s LESI model leverages previous findings that have expanded the use and improved the accuracy of Eulerian-type energy deposition models.
 The Eulerian energy deposition is coupled at any computational time-step with a Lagrangian-type evolution of the spark channel.
 Typical features such as spark channel elongation, stretch, and attachment to the electrodes are properly described to deliver realistic energy deposition along the channel during the entire ignition process.
 This is a decisive factor to accurately describe ignition processes in a highly-dilute and highly-turbulent environment.

-Riccardo Scarcelli, Principal Mechanical Engineer, Energy Systems
+Riccardo Scarcelli, Research Scientist, Energy Systems

 PPM4CCV: Parallel Perturbation Model for Cycle-to-Cycle Variability (ANL-SF-17-030)